pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         :param algorithm: An instance of
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`.

-        :return bytes: The original message digest.
+        :return bytes: The signed data.

         :raises cryptography.exceptions.InvalidSignature: If the signature is
             invalid.

         :raises cryptography.exceptions.UnsupportedAlgorithm: If signature
-            recovery is not supported with the provided ``padding`` type.
+            data recovery is not supported with the provided ``padding`` type.

 .. class:: RSAPublicKeyWithSerialization